Skip to content

 In the meantime, CAQ and several others have submitted their comment letters to the SEC, meeting the original July 2 deadline.
 It is unclear if they will follow-up with additional comments.

-Dennis McGowan, a vice president with the CAQ, wrote that the organization supports the PCAOB’s AS 1000 as it would streamline and clarify general principles and responsibilities and “provide a more logical presentation, which would enhance the useability of the standards by making them easier to read, understand and apply.”
+Dennis McGowan, a vice president with the CAQ, wrote that the organization supports the PCAOB’s AS 1000 as it would streamline and clarify general principles and responsibilities and “provide a more logical presentation, which would enhance the usability of the standards by making them easier to read, understand and apply.”

 CAQ to SEC: Disapprove PCAOB QC 1000